Hendler/logical/README.md

 Additionally, new error handling mechanisms have been implemented to provide informative messages for common issues such as authentication failures and rate limits when interfacing with the OpenAI API.
 This ensures a smoother experience during both testing and production use.

+The `parse_logic` function now includes additional validation steps to ensure the semantic validity of the Prolog code generated from the OpenAI API responses.
+This helps in maintaining the integrity of the logic engine's output and ensures that the generated Prolog code is not only syntactically correct but also semantically meaningful.

 ## see also

 https://github.com/klaudiosinani/awesome-prolog